 Teachers’ classroom management success requires consistency in classroom procedures, discipline management, teaching style, and homework assignments.

-Various teaching methods can be used in the classroom, but consistency is one of the best strategies.
+Various teaching methods can be used in the classroom.
+Consistency is one of the best strategies.
 Reducing classroom disruptions should be one of your teaching goals.

 Top Classroom Management Means Making a Discipline Plan